timodonnell/sefara/README.rst

         tags=["second", "unimportant"],
     )

-Then, load it up in Python:
+Then, use Sefara to open it in Python:

 ::